 Why I wanted to become a DSAA...

-The main responsibilities of Diversity Student Ambassadors for Admissions are to enhance the office’s Diversity Visit Programs, such as Order Your Educational Steps (OYES) Group Visit and Up Close and Personal Shadow Visit opportunities.
+The main responsibilities of Diversity Student Ambassadors for Admissions are to enhance the office’s Diversity Visit Programs, through Order Your Educational Steps (OYES) Group Visit and diversity recruitment events.
 These responsibilities include, but are not limited to:

-- Providing support and mingling with students and parents at major Admissions and Diversity Recruitment events such as:
+Providing support for students and parents at major Admissions and Diversity Recruitment events such as:

 To apply to be a Diversity Student Ambassador for Admissions you must:

-- Have a cumulative college GPA of 2.5 GPA or higher (not necessary for freshman applicants);
+Have a cumulative college GPA of 2.5 GPA or higher (High School GPA for freshman applicants)

-Be accountable, represent the university respectfully, have the ability to work with underrepresented populations and;
+Be accountable, represent the university respectfully, have the ability to work with underrepresented populations

-Benefits of the DSAA program include having the opportunity to work closely with UofL faculty and staff, gain leadership experience through planning and hosting events, possible educational stipend, uniforms, professional headshots, and participation in an end-of-the-year celebration.
+Benefits of the DSAA program include having the opportunity to work closely with UofL faculty and staff, gain leadership experience through planning and hosting events, professional headshots, and participation in Admissions student celebrations.

-Students may apply for the DSAA program through Handshake.
+Students may apply for the DSAA program through Simplicity.

-For more information on how to become a Diversity Student Ambassador for Admissions, please contact Aria Higgins at email@example.com
+For more information on how to become a Diversity Student Ambassador for Admissions, please contact Jhada McKnight at email@example.com